vikassingh007/website-7/README.md

     `./tool/shared/check-links.sh`

 > TIP: Sometimes Jekyll gets confused and seems to be out-of-sync.
 (This might
-> happen, for example, when you pull from master and lots of files have moved.)
+> happen, for example, when you pull from a master and lots of files have moved.)
 > To fix Jekyll, stop the `serve.sh` script and remove the generated site files:
 > hand, and then restart the `serve.sh` script: